*The next Katrina Recovery Team is heading to New Orleans over the Thanksgiving holiday break! Follow our progress on the team blog.*

-Initial work consisted of clearing debris from flooded homes, and "gutting" or taking out the walls, cabinets and appliances, so that the buildings could be reconstructed from the studs and frame out.
-More recently, delegations have been involved in helping Habitat for Humanity and other non-profit groups build new homes or refurbish damaged houses so residents can return to their communities.
-Cultural and educational experiences are built into every service-learning project.
+Initial work consisted of clearing debris from flooded homes, and "gutting" or taking out the walls, cabinets and appliances, so that the buildings could be reconstructed from the base.
+More recently, delegations have been involved in helping the St. Bernard Project and other nonprofit groups build new houses or refurbish damaged homes so that residents can return to their neighborhoods.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.